Karkarduma metro station

 Karkarduma metro station is an interchange station on the Blue Line and the Pink Line of the Delhi Metro.
 It was inaugurated on 6 January 2010.
-While the Blue Line station is at a height of 14.5 m, the Pink Line station, part of the Majilis Park-Shiv Vihar corridor of the Phase III expansion of Delhi Metro, is the second highest station of the Delhi Metro network with a platform height of 20m above ground level.
+While the Blue Line station is at a height of 14.5 m, the Pink Line station, part of the Majlis Park-Shiv Vihar corridor of the Phase III expansion of Delhi Metro, is the second highest station of the Delhi Metro network with a platform height of 20m above ground level.

 The station is named after the Karkardooma locality in East Delhi, which derives its name from the historic twin village of Karkari.
 The area is also home to the Karkardooma District Court, located in the Karkardooma Courts Complex, which was constructed in 1997–98.